moosylog/exchange_collectors/README.md

 Authenticate to the API
 Returns a Balance entry for each currency for which there is either a balance or an address.

+# Available

 Exchange     | Signature
 ------------ | -------------
 Binance v3   | HMACSHA256HEX
 Bitmex v1    | HMACSHA256HEX
 Bittrex v3   | HMACSHA512HEX
-Huobi v1     | HMACSHA256B64
+Huobi Pro v1 | HMACSHA256B64

 # Wishlist

 Exchange     | Signature
 ------------ | -------------
 Bitpay       | ECDSA
 Paradex      | ECSIGN